MoteVinay/2ndyearepics/README.md

 Welcome to the **College Events Management System** – a beginner-friendly full-stack web app that simplifies how students and organizers interact with campus events!
 Whether you're eager to attend hackathons or looking to host a cultural fest, this system empowers both ends!

+Here is a link for a demo of execution https://youtu.be/5euh2QIgCWc

 ---

 ## 🚀 Technologies Used